TEMPOROMANDIBULAR JOINT (TMJ)

 HOW CAN PHYSIOTHERAPISTS HELP?

-By working alongside with your physician and dentist, this will allow us to ensure the best treatment possible to resolve your TMJ problems.
-Our aim is to restore the joint to normal function and the subsequent muscles that are associated with it.
+We collaborate with your physician and dentist to ensure the best treatment possible to resolve your TMJ/TMD problems.
+Our goal is to restore function in the joints and the subsequent muscles associated with it, thus, preventing further injury.